selfcustody/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 #### Passphrase
 * ` No Passphrase `:
 Informs if the wallet has a passphrase.
-Adding a passphrase gives you a whole other wallet and changes the fingerprint.
+Adding or changing the passphrase results in a completely different wallet and fingerprint.

 ### Customize Wallet
 Here you can change any of the wallet's attributes, it is also possible to change them later, after loading.
 Default wallet attributes can be set on [settings](../settings.md) to load it faster next time, they are: `Network`, `Policy Type` and `Script Type`.